What drugs should not be taken with CBD?

 But, before we venture forth, it is critical to state that you must always seek professional medical advice before making any changes to your current treatment plan.
 Medicinal cannabis can only be prescribed by specialist doctors who will have a full and proper understanding of the interactions that CBD can have with other prescription medications.

-In some cases, CBD can slow down the metabolisation speed of other drugs by hindering certain enzymes, which can lead to increased side effects.
+In some cases, CBD can slow down the speed at which other drugs are metabolised by hindering certain enzymes, which can lead to increased side effects.
 Alternatively, CBD has also been shown to speed up the metabolism of other medications, which reduces their efficacy window – something that is not typically rectified until the dosage is corrected.

 “If someone took CBD in the morning to help with their anxiety and wanted to have a drink or two in the evening, that [combination] hasn’t shown to be problematic.